mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/README.md

 * EF Core 5.0 allows an entity type to be mapped to a **defining query**.
 * This was partially supported in previous versions, but is much improved and has different syntax in EF Core 5.0

 For example, consider two tables; one with modern posts; the other with legacy posts.
-The modern posts table has some additional columns, but for our application we want both modern and legacy posts to be combined and mapped to an entity type with all necessary properties.
+The modern posts table has some additional columns, but for our application, we want both modern and legacy posts to be combined and mapped to an entity type with all necessary properties.

 ```csharp
 public class Post